Injured in Las Vegas as a Tourist? Your Legal Rights Are the Same as Any Resident

 The Reality of Tourist Injuries in Las Vegas

-Las Vegas is not just one of the most visited cities in the world, it is also one of the most statistically dangerous for the people walking its streets and visiting its properties.
+Las Vegas is not just one of the most visited cities in the world, it is also one of the most statistically dangerous for pedestrians walking its streets and visiting its properties.

-Beyond the roads, Las Vegas’s sprawling casino and resort properties present their own serious hazards.
-Wet casino floors, inadequate security at concert venues and dayclubs, poorly lit stairwells, overcrowded event spaces, and negligent maintenance on resort grounds all generate real injuries every single day.
-These aren’t rare edge cases.
-They are predictable consequences of high-volume entertainment environments managed with a primary focus on revenue.
+Hit-and-run incidents remain a serious concern.
+Beyond the roads, Las Vegas’s sprawling casino and resort properties present their own hazards: wet casino floors, inadequate security at concert venues and dayclubs, poorly lit stairwells, overcrowded event spaces, and negligent property maintenance generate real injuries every day.
+These are predictable consequences of high-volume entertainment environments managed with a primary focus on revenue.

-You’re a Guest, and the Law Protects You
+You’re a Guest & Nevada Law Protects You

 Under Nevada premises liability law (NRS 41.130), casino guests, hotel visitors, resort patrons, and event attendees are classified as “invitees” — the category of visitor that receives the highest duty of care from property owners.
 That means casinos, resorts, and event venues are legally obligated to: